 Since its founding in 2001, all Humanities programs, all but two Social Sciences programs and the following Sciences programs at the GC have been represented ITP: Chemistry, Earth and Environmental Sciences, Mathematics, Physics, Psychology, and Speech-Language-Hearing Sciences

 Download the full Certificate Program Proposal (.pdf)

-The ITP Certificate Program relies on an interdisciplinary approach to these questions, questions that lead us to pursue solutions applicable to the humanities, the social sciences, and the physical and natural sciences.
+The curriculum relies on an interdisciplinary approach that links interactive technology with pedagogy and research across the humanities, the social sciences, and the physical and natural sciences.